New Ford F-150 Trucks Are Blasting Ear-Piercing Static Through Their Speakers

 Ford declined to tell WSJ the number of vehicles affected, but the U.S. auto giant says the problem isn’t big enough to prompt a recall.
 The issue does seem, however, to pose a health hazard: one owner reported having measured a 109 decibel spike due to the static, while others report the noise can exceed 100 decibels in the cabin.
 That’s as loud as a sports event, according to the CDC.

 For reference, prolonged exposure to anything over 85 decibels can cause hearing loss.
-That means only a few minutes of exposure to the F-150's “sonic boom” are considered safe before the risk of hearing loss can set it.
+That means only a few minutes of exposure to the F-150's “sonic boom” are considered safe before the risk of hearing loss can set in.